shiningsunnyday/demodraft/README.md

 # Notes \[OPTIONAL\]

+Michael is a first-time dev lead, so no doubt he'll have many flaws.
+Feel free to shoot him any constructive suggestion/criticism to how he can manage the tech stack better.

 **Why Vue.js/Django/AWS?**

 It's to work in parallel easily.
 The backend is separate from the frontend.
 Vue.js is a flexible JS framework for single-page applications with scalability and an easy learning curve.
 Components are decomposable.
 Vue.js supports importing HTML/CSS templates for easy design integration.